Our Recovery Curriculum

 Here at Brightwell we recognise that all children were provided with home learning from March 2020 and that most (all year groups) but not all children returned to our school from June 2020.
 Remote learning was provided for all children from 5th January 2021 with engagement levels high during both closures and delivery via Microsoft Teams in the most recent closure.
 We also recognise that each family will have had a different experience around home and remote learning.
 Responses to surveys and an “All About Me/ What I want my child’s teacher to know” shared in term 6 in 2020, offered a good understanding of what their experience had been and where they felt their challenges with their child’s learning lay.

-In preparation for September 2020, topics planned have been adjusted, taking into account the likely starting points of each year group.
-They offer opportunities for children to cover skills and knowledge they may ordinarily have covered in the summer term and this was no different for the 8th March full reopening.
+In preparation for September 2020, topics planned had been adjusted, taking into account the likely starting points of each year group.
+They offered opportunities for children to cover skills and knowledge they may ordinarily have covered in the summer term and this was no different for the 8th March full reopening.
 We will continue cover the full breadth of the curriculum, working to reduce the gap between disadvantaged pupils and their peers and raise the attainment of all pupils to close the gap created by the closures.

-In light of recent events, we are mindful of the even greater importance than usual that PSHE will have in class and throughout the school.
+In light of the past year, we are mindful of the even greater importance than usual that PSHE will have in class and throughout the school.
 In addition to our timetabled PSHE lessons and regular work on the school values, each class has dedicated time daily to focus on their emotional learning and mental health.
 This takes many forms and is, of course, age appropriate.
 We have increased outdoor learning opportunities and will ensure that all children can enjoy outdoor play at breaks and lunchtimes, no matter the weather.

 We are exploring the government's National Tutoring Programme suitability for our school context and the need presented by our children as part of our COVID recovery at Brightwell School.